 National Endowment for the Humanities Chair Jim Leach

-The Village Square first formed after a divisive local referendum on whether to buy into a proposed coal plant nearby.
-The debate quickly turned into an expensive PR campaign that obscured the facts more than it educated the citizens.
-It also became all about liberals vs. conservatives and all the national issue baggage that comes along with it.
+The Village Square first formed after a divisive local referendum in Tallahassee, Florida on whether to buy into a proposed coal plant nearby.
+The debate quickly turned into an expensive PR campaign which pitted liberals against conservatives (and all the national issue baggage that comes along)

-To tell the story properly, you’ll have to meet Allan & Bill: Allan Katz (then, a Democratic City Commissioner) and his good friend Dr. Bill Law (then, the Republican Tallahassee Community College President).
+To tell the story properly, you’ll have to meet Allan & Bill: Allan Katz (then, a Democratic City Commissioner), his good friend Dr. Bill Law (then, the Republican Tallahassee Community College President), and Liz Joyner (back then Allan’s re-election campaign manager).
 Bill was for the coal plant, Allan against.
-With all the anger running amok, it seemed sometimes like Bill, Allan and some of their best friends were about the only ones having a real conversation about the coal plant – complete with an effort to understand facts and higher level reasoning now and again.
-That’s Bill and Allan jogging—>
+That’s Bill and Allan jogging (Liz doesn’t jog) —>

-So we created the The Village Square, founded on relationships between people who disagree with each other, but still talk and may even occasionally like each other.
-We specifically built our first board of directors – which is always bipartisan – from both sides of the coal debate to make it clear that we were undertaking a new way of doing business.
-For good measure we even invited everyone in the community to dinner and let them – for once – have a mature adult conversation about Tallahassee’s energy future.
+Those insights around that conflict led to the creation of The Village Square, founded on relationships between people who disagree with each other, but still talk and may even occasionally like each other.
+We specifically built our first board of directors from both sides of the coal debate.
+For good measure we even invited everyone in the community to dinner and let them have a mature conversation about Tallahassee’s energy future.
 To set a friendly tone, we put the original proponents and opponents of the coal plant into a line-up on the event poster.
 They let us.
 Finally there was a little bit of laughter going on.

 To date, our annual dinner series “Dinner at the Square” has drawn a wide range of citizens and sell-out crowds to civil and thoughtful dialogue on some of the most divisive issues of our time.